JAlcocerT/JAlcocerT/content/blog/dev-dbs.md

 Not all DB's are useful for the same.

-Interesting revelations after trying [pocketbase](https://jalcocert.github.io/JAlcocerT/pocketbase-redux/) (which uses sqlite)
+Interesting revelations after trying [pocketbase](https://jalcocert.github.io/JAlcocerT/pocketbase/) (which uses sqlite)

 I will cover:

 1. [Sqlite](#sqlite)
 2. [PostgreSQL](#postgresql)
 3. [MariaDB](#mariadb): because I like it for SelfHosting
+4. Some [interesting tools](#related-db-tools) to interact with your DBs

 ## SQLite

 SQLite is generally excellent for **reads**, especially in scenarios where it's being accessed by many concurrent readers.

-However, it is also very good for **writes** in single-user or low-concurrency environments.
+> However, it is also very good for **writes** in single-user or low-concurrency environments.

 ---

 ### Reads

 SQLite's read performance is exceptionally fast.

 Because the database is stored in a local file, there is no network latency.

 This makes it very efficient for applications that need to perform many read operations, such as mobile apps, desktop software, and low-to-medium traffic websites.

 In many cases, SQLite can even outperform a traditional filesystem for reading small data blobs.

 The main strength of SQLite is its ability to handle an unlimited number of concurrent readers.

 Multiple processes can read from the database at the same time without any issues.

 ---